Janemake/govBot-squid/README.md

 # 3. Start target Postgres database and detach
 make up

-# 4. Start the processor
+# 4. Start the processor with
 make process

 # 5. The command above will block the terminal